LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatSpace(A, &lrw, &liw);

-.. c:function:: int SUNMatZero(SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatZero(SUNMatrix A)

    Zeros all entries of the ``SUNMatrix`` *A*.
-The return value is an integer flag denoting success/failure of the operation:
+The return value denotes the success/failure of the operation:

    .. math::
       A_{i,j} = 0, \quad i=1,\ldots,m, \; j=1,\ldots,n.